 When the upper arm comes out of the shoulder socket, it is called a dislocated shoulder.

-If your shoulder keeps coming out of place, talk to your doctor about surgery.
+If the shoulder keeps coming out of place, talk to your doctor about surgery.
 It can prevent dislocations.

-You may have had a sedative to help you relax.
-You may be unsteady after sedation.
-It can take a few hours for the effects to wear off.
-Side effects of sedation may include nausea, vomiting, and feeling sleepy or tired.
+Your child may have had a sedative to help them relax.
+Your child may be unsteady after having sedation.
+It may take a few hours for the medicine's effects to wear off.
+Common side effects of sedation include nausea, vomiting, and feeling sleepy or cranky.

-- If your doctor put your arm in a sling or shoulder immobilizer, wear it as directed.
+- If your doctor put your child's arm in a sling or shoulder immobilizer, make sure your child wears it as directed.

-- Put ice or a cold pack on your shoulder for 10 to 20 minutes at a time.
-Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
-Put a thin cloth between the ice and your skin.
+- Put ice or a cold pack on your child's shoulder for 10 to 20 minutes at a time.
+Try to do this every 1 to 2 hours for the next 3 days (when your child is awake).
+Put a thin cloth between the ice and your child's skin.

 - You may use warm packs after the first 3 days for 15 to 20 minutes at a time.
 This can ease pain.

-- If your doctor gave you exercises to do at home, do them exactly as your doctor told you.
+- If your doctor gave your child exercises to do at home, help your child do them exactly as your doctor told you.

-- Do not do anything that makes the pain worse.
+- Do not let your child do anything that makes the pain worse.

 When should you call for help?